chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/enforce-gitlab-identity.md

 ---
 title : "Create an Assumable Identity for a GitLab CI/CD Pipeline"
 linktitle: "GitLab CI/CD Assumable Identity"
+aliases:
+- /chainguard/chainguard-enforce/authentication/identity-examples/enforce-gitlab-identity/
 lead: ""
-description: "Procedural tutorial outlining how to create a Chainguard Enforce identity that can be assumed by a GitLab CI/CD pipeline."
+description: "Procedural tutorial outlining how to create a Chainguard identity that can be assumed by a GitLab CI/CD pipeline."
 type: "article"
 date: 2023-06-28T08:48:45+00:00
-lastmod: 2023-09-22T08:48:45+00:00
+lastmod: 2023-12-07T08:48:45+00:00
 draft: false
-tags: ["Enforce", "Product", "Procedural"]
+tags: ["Chainguard Images", "Product", "Procedural"]
 images: []
 weight: 010
 ---

-In Chainguard Enforce, [*assumable identities*](/chainguard/chainguard-enforce/iam-groups/assumable-ids/) are identities that can be assumed by external applications or workflows in order to perform certain tasks that would otherwise have to be done by a human.
+Chainguard's [*assumable identities*](/chainguard/chainguard-enforce/iam-groups/assumable-ids/) are identities that can be assumed by external applications or workflows in order to perform certain tasks that would otherwise have to be done by a human.

 This procedural tutorial outlines how to create an identity using Terraform, and then create a GitLab CI/CD pipeline that will assume the identity to interact with Chainguard resources.